BookStackApp/website/content/docs/admin/saml2-auth.md

 SAML2_EXTERNAL_ID_ATTRIBUTE=uid

 # Name of the attribute(s) to use for the user's display name
-# Can have mulitple attributes listed, separated with a '|' in which
+# Can have multiple attributes listed, separated with a '|' in which
 # case those values will be joined with a space.
 # Example: SAML2_DISPLAY_NAME_ATTRIBUTES=firstName|lastName
 # Defaults to the ID value if not found.